A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Numerical Examples

+Figure~\ref{fig: QFTD_1OverX_Result_2sided_Full} shows in semi-logarithmic scale the direct comparison of the QFTD and the corresponding analytical derivative for an input function $f(x)=-1/x^2$.
+As in the previous case, results are compared in terms of the square of the amplitude of the resulting function.
 Results in Fig.~\ref{fig: QFTD_1OverX_Result_2sided_Full} show the impact of the total shot count, function scaling, and input domain on the accuracy of the QFTD algorithm.
 For a simulation using $10^7$ shots, the minimum probability with which a state can be measured is $1/10^7$.
-Using this example's values of $\Delta x$ and $|f|$ and scaling the minimum probability according to Eq.~\eqref{eq: Qftd_Resolution}, the QFTD resolution is found to be $\epsilon \approx 260$.
+Using this example's values of $\Delta x$ and $||f||_{l^2}$ and scaling the minimum probability according to Eq.~\eqref{eq: Qftd_Resolution}, the QFTD resolution is found to be $r \approx 260$.
 Indicated by a horizontal line in Fig~\ref{fig: QFTD_1OverX_Result_1sided_Full} the base-ten logarithm of the minimum resolution is found to be $2.4$.
 In regions where the analytical derivative is less than the QFTD's minimum resolution, the quantum result is assigned a value of zero, and the results are not included in Fig.~\ref{fig: QFTD_1OverX_Result_2sided_Full}.
 Resulting in the low correlation between quantum and analytical results indicated by $R^2 = 0.204$, only $25\%$ of the sampled points are expected to be observed using this example's QFTD resolution.

-In Fig.~\ref{fig: QFTD_1OverX_Result_1sided_Full}, we report the calculation for the same function $f(x) = 1/x$ over the restricted computational domain $[0.2, 1]$, with a total of $10^8$ shots.
-By shifting the domain, we maintain the asymptotic behavior near zero; but, evidenced by the $L2$ norm reduction from $|f|\approx400$ to $|f|\approx36$, the scale of the input is reduced.
+In Fig.~\ref{fig: QFTD_1OverX_Result_1sided_Full}, we report the calculation for the same function $f(x) = 1/x$ over the restricted computational domain $x\in[0.2, 1]$, with a total of $10^8$ shots.
+By shifting the domain, we maintain the asymptotic behavior near zero; but, evidenced by the $l^2$ norm reduction from $||f||_{l^2}\approx400$ to $||f||_{l^2}\approx36$, the scale of the input is reduced.
 Additionally, the restricted domain decreases the value of $\Delta x$ from $\Delta x \approx 7.8e^{-3}$ to $\Delta x \approx 3.1e^{-3}$ and the increased shot count reduces the minimum observable probability by a factor of $10$.
-With these parameters, the QFTD resolution indicated by Eq.~\eqref{eq: Qftd_Resolution} is $\epsilon \approx 1.3$ and approximately $92\%$ of the sample points are expected to be captured in the QFTD output.
+With these parameters, the QFTD resolution indicated by Eq.~\eqref{eq: Qftd_Resolution} is $r \approx 1.3$ and approximately $92\%$ of the sample points are expected to be captured in the QFTD output.

 Noting the agreement between the quantum and the analytical results indicated by the $R^2$ value of $0.995$, we conclude that the QFTD algorithm accurately estimates the derivative of the input function.
 As expected, the graph shows asymptotic behavior close to the lower bound of the computational domain while the rest of the function is now more accurately estimated because shots are not all clustered around the high amplitude region close to the singularity.
 While the semi-log plot of Fig.~\ref{fig: QFTD_1OverX_Result_1sided_Full}(a) contains striations near the domain's upper bound that result from the algorithm's resolution, visual inspection of the linearly scaled results in Fig.~\ref{fig: QFTD_1OverX_Result_1sided_Full}(b) show the apparent inaccuracy is exacerbated by logarithmic scaling.